I have prepared 5 points that helped me grow from a $20 per hour freelancer to a $500 per hour consultant.

 Your value will be improving the conversion rate of the landing page by 20% from the current level.

 Ask a client how much money that will be for them?

-Let’s say they have a 12% conversion rate.
-20% of that will be 2.4% which will be around $10,000 in revenue for the company.
-So when you do your work and the conversion rate improves the company will start making $10k per month more.
+Let's say they have a 12% conversion rate.
+20% of that will be 2.4% which will be around $10000 in revenue.
+So when you do your work and the conversion rate improves, the company will start making $10k per month more.

-Based on those numbers you can determine the price for the value.
-Ask a client, how much they’re ready to invest in design to improve the conversion rate which, in result, will bring $120,000 to the company annually?
+Based on those numbers, you can determine the price for the value.
+Ask a client if it's a good deal to invest $10k once to improve the conversion rate, bringing $10k to the company each month?

-Chris Do said once “When you tell the price - you sell.
-When the client tells the price - you close.”
+"When you tell the price – you sell.
+When the client tells the price – you close." — Chris Do